-- 4.4 For funding purposes, we define a learner as unemployed if one or more of the following apply: - They receive Jobseeker's Allowance (JSA), including those receiving National Insurance credits only. - They receive Employment and Support Allowance (ESA). - Receive Universal Credit, and their take-home pay as recorded on their Universal Credit statement (disregarding benefits) is less than £345 a month (learner is sole adult in their benefit claim) or £552 a month (learner has a joint benefit claim with their partner) - Are released on temporary licence, studying outside a prison environment, and not eligible to be funded by the Ministry of Justice - 4.5 Providers may also use their discretion to fully fund other residents if both of the following apply.
+- 4.4 For funding purposes, we define a learner as unemployed if one or more of the following apply: - They receive Jobseeker's Allowance (JSA), including those receiving National Insurance credits only. - They receive Employment and Support Allowance (ESA). - They receive Universal Credit (UC), and their take-home pay as recorded on their UC statement (disregarding UC payments and other benefits) is less than £617 a month (learner is sole adult in their benefit claim) or £988 a month (learner has a joint benefit claim with their partner) - Are released on temporary licence, studying outside a prison environment, and not eligible to be funded by the Ministry of Justice - 4.5 Learning Organisations may also use their discretion to fully fund other residents if both of the following apply.
 The learner: